jamboubou/aws-site-to-site-vpn-lab/2_VPNConfiguration/README.md

 11. Select **Generic** as 'Vendor' and choose **Download**.
 Keep the VPN Connection configuration file, we will use it in Module 3.

-12. The 'state' will remain pending and if you choose **Tunnel Details** from the bottom you can see both 'Tunnel 1' and 'Tunnel 2' are down which is expected as we didn't yeh create the Customer VPN Gateway.
+12. The 'state' will remain pending and if you choose **Tunnel Details** from the bottom you can see both 'Tunnel 1' and 'Tunnel 2' are down which is expected as we didn't yet create the Customer VPN Gateway.

 </p></details>